ModelEarth/community/README.md

 1. Update USEEIO widgets to embed in <a href="https://naaee.github.io/core/" style="white-space: nowrap;">Resource and Event Calendars</a> for environmental educators.

 1. [RStudio and USEEIOR](../io/naics) - Use LCA methodology to evaluate new technologies [including advanced biofuels](../io/bioeconomy/).
-Add updates for electric vehicles  and bioproducts, Local economy inputs and new technology additions to USEEIO - [Details](../io/naics/)
+Add updates for electric vehicles  and bioproducts, Local economy inputs and new technology additions to USEEIO.
+[Details](../io/naics/)